add-on to any

 Our newest hydrocarbon extraction recovery pump is here!
 The STAR150, TwinSTAR and TriSTAR

-(Solvent Transfer and Recovery) are the latest technology from PDX.Gold and a powerful addition to any processing lab.
-These systems pair perfectly with the industry's leading hydrocarbon extraction systems, will decrease your recovery times, and will increase your profits immediately.
+(Solvent Transfer And Recovery) are the latest technology from PDX.Gold and are a powerful addition to any processing lab.
+These systems pair perfectly with the industry's leading hydrocarbon extraction systems, will decrease your recovery times, and will increase your profits immediately!

 With all 3 of the STAR models, you have the option of a single-phase, or 3-phase drive motor.

-We offer re-seller pricing and an OEM configuration of this model.
+We offer re-seller pricing and an OEM configuration.

 Hemp(CBD) and Cannabis : Extraction Equipment